HackRoot1/to_do_webapp/README.md

 ## Overview

-The To-Do App (PHP) is a simple web-based application developed using PHP, MySQL, HTML, CSS, and JavaScript.
+The To-Do App (PHP) is a simple web-based application developed using PHP, MySQL, HTML, CSS, and JavaScript, jQuery and Ajax.
 It helps users manage their tasks and stay organized by providing features such as task creation, updating, deletion, deadline setting, and task prioritization.
 This app is suitable for personal use or team collaboration, providing an efficient way to track tasks and increase productivity.

 ## Features